adamggrim/textcount/README.md

 ## Examples

-This example demonstrates how to print a parts-of-speech count using `textcount`.
+This example demonstrates how to print a word count using `textcount`.

 1. **Copy text to the clipboard**

-    In this example, `textcount` will count parts of speech for the following clipboard text: `The apparition of these faces in the crowd`
+    In this example, `textcount` will count the number of words in the following clipboard text: `The apparition of these faces in the crowd: Petals on a wet, black bough.`

 2. **Run the command**

     Once the text is copied to the clipboard, call `textcount` from the command line.
-Enter a required argument for the desired clipboard analysis: `textcount --pos-count`
+Enter a required argument for the desired clipboard analysis: `textcount --word-count`

     For a list of `textcount` arguments, type `textcount -h` or `textcount --help`:
     ```